SvenHepkema/GOPS/README.md

-# Intended Features

-The player should be able to play against multiple AI players.
-It should also be able to let AI players play games against each other, and show advanced statistics using a terminal GUI crate.

-# Build

-# Test

-# Benchmark

-# Run
+# Description

+This mini rust project allows the user to play the card game of [GOPS](https://en.wikipedia.org/wiki/Goofspiel) (Game of Pure Strategy) against AI players.
+The basics are currently implemented, more and better AI players and more performance improvements are the current focus of development.

 # Dependencies